a327ex/windfield/tools/README.md

 #### `:addCollisionClass(collision_class_name, collision_class)`

-Creates a new collision class.
-Collision classes are attached to colliders and define collider behavior in tertms of which ones will be physically ignored and which ones will generate collision events between each other.
+Adds a new collision class to the world.
+Collision classes are attached to colliders and define collider behavior in terms of which ones will be physically ignored and which ones will generate collision events between each other.
 All collision classes must be added **before** any collider is created.
 After all collision classes are added `collisionClassesSet` must be called once.

 ```lua
 physics_world:addCollisionClass('Player', {